goji vegan hotel Rhodes

 Note that the risk of wildfires is high during peak summer in some arid areas of Greece.
 Rhodes is still recovering from the devastating wildfires that spread on the island in July 2023.
 The towns are generally safe but flights may be affected so check the situation before you go.

 Travel Insurance is always a good idea: If you don’t have a general insurance that covers travel, purchase one for the duration of your trip.
+SafetyWing is a reliable and top-rated global travel insurance company.
+Find your plan: SafetyWing*

-If you’re looking for a pleasant time, I suggest visiting during spring or autumn.
 We’d certainly prefer a later time for our next trips, considering the fact that it was too hot to enjoy at times.
 Sitting by the pool at Goji was not an issue!
 It was my first time in Rhodes and we planned to explore more of the island, but didn’t manage to do it all.
 J also had heat exhaustion and we ended up skipping the snorkelling boat trip around Rhodes.
 I will, however, suggest all the best activities for your trip below : )

 Getting Around Rhodes..

 We rented a car on two occasions – to get to Butterfly Valley and on another day, to Lindos.
-It was rented on the spot from a car rental service near the hotel and cost 40 EUR per day.
+It was rented on the spot from a car rental near the hotel and cost 40 EUR per day.

 Rhodes Town.